 - 9 Betting Shops Local to Taunton Racecourse

-- 10 Taunton Weather
+- 11 Taunton Weather

-- 11 Other Events
+- 12 Other Events Held at Taunton Racecourse

 Taunton Racecourse is the youngest National Hunt racing venue in England, and until 2008 when Great Leighs Racecourse was built (and later, Ffos Las), was the youngest in the country completely.
 However, despite its youth, there is a rich history of racing in the area; and it continues to be a popular course for racegoers to visit.

 Taunton Racecourse was constructed in 1927 and is set in the heart of the Somerset countryside in the village of Orchard Portman, just two miles south of Taunton itself.

 Taunton Racecourse hosts 15 National Hunt races annually, and in recent years has diversified as a venue to offer a range of conferencing, business and event facilities.
 Indeed although the town of Taunton is fairly well known, it is not particularly large, and so the versatility gives it popularity in the local area.

 The track itself at Taunton is a right-handed oval course with two long straights and two tight turns, measuring about a mile and two furlongs.
 The track has both fences and open ditches to be jumped, and is by no means an easy course to tackle.

 Part of the track was redeveloped in the 1960s when the nearby M5 motorway was built – removed earth from the road area was transported to the track and extended the straights and strengthened the turns.

 Racing is held at Taunton from January to May before taking a summer break and resuming in October.

 Traditional spectator facilities are present as you’d expect, and there are three dining options – two of which have gained popularity locally for wedding reception dining as well as regular race day hospitality!